silaspe/maths/docs/arctan.md

 $$ b = rsin(\theta) $$

 Good, you can convert from polar to cartesian coordinates, but what about back from cartesian to polar? ($r$ Is the distance from the origin at $0$, and $\theta$ is the angle counerclockwise from the positave $x$ axis.
-I'm saying this, because either I didn't say it earlier, or as a reminder) You would probably use the pythagorian therom to prove this, but this website dosen't heve illustrations, so I will prove the pythagorian therom without geometry.
+I'm saying this, because either I didn't say it earlier, or as a reminder) You would probably use the pythagorian therom to prove this, but this website doesn't heve illustrations, so I will prove the pythagorian therom without geometry.
 First, take the complex conjegate.

 $$ a - bi = rcos(\theta) - irsin(\theta) $$